HERMES-SOC/hermes_core/docs/dev-guide/dev_env.rst

 #.
 Exiting VS Code will close the docker container.
 #.
 The next time you open this folder with VS Code it should open in the built container.
 It should not have to rebuild the container unless the Dockerfile file has changed.

+Forking the HERMES core Repository
+^^^^^
+Follow these steps to fork the HERMES_core repository using GitHub Desktop.
+This will allow the developer to create branches and merge updates to their forked repository.
+The forked repository can be kept up to date with the original repository and the developer can use pull requests to ask for changes to be published in the HERMES_core repo.

+On GitHub.com:
+#.
+Navigate to the repository: `<https://github.com/HERMES-SOC/hermes_core/>`_.
+#.
+Click Fork
+#.
+Choose your own <username> under Owner
+#.
+Click Create fork
+#.
+Navigate to your newly forked repository: `<https://github.com/<username>/hermes_core/>`.
+#.
+Click code -> HTTPS
+#.
+Copy the URL for the forked repository.

+On GitHub Desktop:
+#.
+Navigate to File -> Clone Repository -> URL tab
+#.
+Paste the URL for the forked repository, click Clone.